segmentio/fasthash/README.md

     h1 := fnv1a.HashString64("Hello World!")
     fmt.Println("FNV-1a hash of 'Hello World!':", h1)

-    // Incrementatlly compute a hash value from a sequence of strings. h2 := fnv1a.Init64
+    // Incrementally compute a hash value from a sequence of strings. h2 := fnv1a.Init64
     h2 = fnv1a.AddString64(h2, "A")
     h2 = fnv1a.AddString64(h2, "B")